 Comparisons of 3D spheroid culture models and 2D monolayer cell culture models were shown in Table 1.
-Numerous studies have proven the differences in cell viability, morphology, proliferation, differentiation, cellular responses to stimuli, cell-cell communication, cell stiffness, migrant and invasive properties of tumor cells into surrounding tissues, angiogenesis stimulation and immune system evasion, drug responses, transcriptional and translational gene expression , general cell function and in vivo relevance between cells cultured in 2D and 3D models.
-For example, cell polarization could be more accurate depicted in 3D cell cultures models unlike in 2D models that the cells can only be partially polarized.
-Moreover, greater stability and longer lifespans were found in 3D culture models; 3D spheroids can be cultured up to 3 weeks, whereas 2D monolayer culture can last for less than a week due to the limitation of cell confluence[33].
-Therefore, 3D cell culture model might be more appropriate for handling the long-term experiments and for determining long-term effects of the drug on cellular responses.
+Numerous studies have proven the differences in cell viability, morphology, proliferation, differentiation, cellular responses to stimuli, cell-cell communication, cell stiffness, migrant and invasive properties of tumor cells into surrounding tissues, angiogenesis stimulation and immune system evasion, drug responses, transcriptional and translational gene expression , general cell function, and in vivo relevance between cells cultured in 2D and 3D models.
+For example, cell polarization could be more accurate depicted in 3D cell cultures models unlike in 2D models in which the cells can only be partially polarized.
+Moreover, greater stability and longer lifespans were found in 3D culture models; 3D spheroids can be cultured up to 3 wk, whereas 2D monolayer culture can last for less than a week due to the limitation of cell confluence[33].
+Therefore, 3D cell culture models might be more appropriate for handling the long-term experiments and for determining long-term effects of the drug on cellular responses.